IBM/commerce-ui/commerce-admin-console/README.md

 # Development server

 Run `npm start` for a dev server.
 Navigate to `https://localhost:7443`.
 The app will automatically reload if you change any of the source files.
 This command will also load reverse proxy settings in `proxy.conf.json`.
-By default the reverse proxy is configured to run with your transaction server toolkit.
-With the transaction server running, you can launch Management Center using `https://localhost:7443/lobtools/cmc/ManagementCenter`.
+By default the reverse proxy is configured to run with xiangxil1.fyre.ibm.com as the transaction server.
+You can launch Management Center using `https://localhost:7443/lobtools/cmc/ManagementCenter`.

 Check [proxy settings](https://github.com/angular/angular-cli/blob/master/docs/documentation/stories/proxy.md) to set up correct proxy for dev server.